-Moreover, religion exhorts that you should be grateful notwithstanding your current problems and circumstances – not to deny them, but in addition and in spite of them.
-To feel gratitude only when you feel good is considered narrow-minded.
+Moreover, religion exhorts that we should be grateful notwithstanding our current problems and circumstances – not to deny them, but in addition and in spite of them.
+To feel gratitude only when we feel good is considered narrow-minded.
 In the Bible, Paul teaches, “In everything give thanks.”
 The Hebrew Midrash instructs, “In pleasure or pain, give thanks!”
 Islamic tradition says that those who give thanks in every circumstance will be the first to enter paradise.

 Why Be Grateful?

-The mystic, Meister Eckhart believed that thanking God was the most important prayer.
-Prophets and monks know that gratitude brings you closer to God.
-Even if you’re not religious, gratitude enables you to see your life in a larger context beyond your immediate troubles.
-It expands your experience of life and counteracts an ego-centered contraction and preoccupation with losses, fears, and wants.
-Being grateful only when good things happen reinforces your ego’s demand that good things happen, setting up greater disappointment when things don’t turn out as you desire.
+The mystic Meister Eckhart believed that thanking God was the most important prayer.
+Prophets and monks know that gratitude brings us closer to God.
+Even if we’re not religious, gratitude enables us to see our life in a larger context beyond our immediate troubles.
+It expands our experience of life and counteracts an ego-centered contraction and preoccupation with losses, fears, and wants.
+Being grateful only when good things happen reinforces our ego’s demand that good things happen, setting up greater disappointment when things don’t turn out as we desire.
 This, according to Buddha, is the cause of suffering.

-The sages also knew that gratitude actually shifts your perspective from feeling depressed, envious, angry, or self-pity to a happier mood.
-It can open your heart to joy and generosity because you begin to feel that you’re blessed.
-Moreover, how you view your circumstances determines your ability to manage and overcome them.
-Often it’s worry or anxiety about the future that colors how you see a situation.
-Negative emotions limit your imagination and ability to cope and solve problems.
-Hence, your state of mind ultimately is more important than your outer experience.
+The sages also knew that gratitude actually shifts our perspective from feeling depressed, envious, angry, or self-pity to a happier mood.
+It can open our hearts to joy and generosity because we begin to feel that we’re blessed.
+Moreover, how we view our circumstances determines our ability to manage and overcome them.
+Often it’s worry or anxiety about the future or shame or guilt about ourselves that colors how we see a situation.
+Negative beliefs and emotions limit our imagination and ability to cope and solve problems.
+Hence, our state of mind ultimately is more important than our outer experience.

 “Nothing is either good or bad.
-It’s thinking that makes it so.” ~ Ben Franklin
+It’s thinking that makes it so.” ~ Shakespeare

-Cultivating an attitude of acceptance enables you to feel grateful even when you’re in pain.
-It’s helpful to view all experience is an opportunity to grow and learn.
+Cultivating an attitude of acceptance enables us to feel grateful even when we’re in pain.
+It’s helpful to view all experiences as opportunities to grow and learn.
 Wrote Helen Keller, “Everything has its wonders, even darkness and silence, and I learn whatever state I may be in, therein to be content.”
-Rather than seeing yourself as a victim of circumstance, acceptance of reality and developing gratitude for what you do have verses focusing on what you don’t empowers you to take appropriate action.
+Rather than seeing ourselves as a victim of circumstance, acceptance of reality and developing gratitude for what we do have versus focusing on what we don’t empower us to take appropriate action.

 With the advent of the positive psychology movement, gratitude was only recently subjected to empirical research.
 What religion has known for millennia, science has confirmed.
-Numerous studies suggest that grateful people are more likely to have higher levels of happiness and sense of well-being and lower levels of stress and depression.
+Numerous studies suggest that grateful people are more likely to have higher levels of happiness and a sense of well-being and lower levels of stress and depression.
+There’s also research that gratitude boosts the immune system.
 This naturally translates into better physical health.

 Developing an Attitude of Gratitude

 - There’s wisdom in the phrase, “Count your blessings.”
 Listing the things for which you’re grateful can generate feelings of appreciation and gratitude.
 It’s often suggested to write them down on a daily basis.
+(See “5 Life Changing Habits.”)
 You can start with the fact that you have a brain, can write, and can read.
-Add small things, for example, seeing a child smile, receiving affection from a pet or greeting from a co-worker, or accomplishing a task, such as doing laundry or taking a walk.
+Add small things, for example, seeing a child smile, receiving affection from a pet, greeting from a co-worker, or accomplishing a task, such as doing laundry or taking a walk.
 After several days, you’ll begin to look for things to add to your list and find that your mood significantly improves – faster than taking an anti-depressant.

 - Read your list to someone.
-Sharing you grateful feelings doubles the effect.
-Arrange to regularly share you grateful lists and give thanks together.
+Sharing your grateful feelings doubles the effect.
+Arrange to regularly share your grateful lists and give thanks together.
 Praying together heightens your sense of connectedness and well-being.

 - Express thanks daily.
 Doing so out loud has more power.
 In the morning and evening, and before meals, recite prayers of gratitude, or just say “Thank you (God) .”

 - Compliment people.
-Giving compliments shows appreciation and lifts others’ mood and yours.
+Giving compliments shows appreciation and lifts others’ moods and yours.